acceleratescience/packaging-publishing/README.md

 Would you like to define your main dependencies interactively? (yes/no) [yes] yes
 ```
 We can then open the requirements file and just read them off.
+Do this for everything except `streamlit`.
 When we are asked to define development dependencies, we will add `black`, `isort`, and `flake8`.
 Confirm the generation, and that should create our `pyproject.toml`.
 We'll discuss this in more detail in the notes

 ### 2.1.
 File structure <a id="poetry-files"></a>
 Let's create the file directories according to the structure below.
 You should also create two additional files: `.gitignore`, and `LICENSE.md`.
+Don't worry if the order of the files and folders isn't the same.
 ```
 packing-publishing
 ├── venv
 ├── models
-│   └── breast_cancer_model.pkl
+│   └── cancer_model.pkl
 ├── data
 │   ├── breast_cancer_test.csv
 │   ├── breast_cancer_train.csv
 │   └── breast_cancer.csv
 ├── cancer_prediction
+│   ├── __init__.py
+│   ├── app.py
-│   └── __init__.py
+│   └── cancer_model.py
 ├── tests
 │   └── __init__.py
 ├── pyproject.toml